|DEP Home||About DEP||Programs||Contact||Site Map||Search|

 If the problem involves an RPC and a local applicant, the RPC will use its own procedures and mediation rules to attempt to resolve the conflict.
 This includes staff-level discussions, playing a mediator role between an applicant and a community objector, or providing a hearing during an RPC meeting.
 If such attempts fail, the RPC may notify the Clearinghouse of the need for state-level mediation.
 In those cases, the Clearinghouse will become involved and will assume the role of negotiator.

-Question: "Why do I have to send so many copies of my project application to the Clearinghouse, and why does it take so long to get a clearance letter?"
+Question: "Why does it take so long to get a clearance letter?"

 Question: "Can I ask the Clearinghouse to expedite the review process for my project?"

 Answer: If your project is under a very tight time deadline for state clearance, or of an emergency nature, the applicant should notify the Clearinghouse of the circumstances when submitting the project.
 Depending upon the nature of the project and the time frame involved, the Clearinghouse can assist the applicant by getting the project to the reviewers as quickly as possible and establishing shorter review deadlines.
 The applicant may also have the option to submit concurrently to the Clearinghouse and the federal agency.
-However, applicants should be aware that although the Clearinghouse can request expedited reviewer, it cannot guarantee it, and therefore early preparation is always recommended to ensure a timely state response.
+However, applicants should be aware that although the Clearinghouse can request an expedited review, from the other state agencies, it cannot guarantee it, and therefore early preparation is always recommended to ensure a timely state response.
 For consistency projects, a clearance letter cannot be issued without the signoff of the appropriate reviewing agencies.

 Question: "Can I send my application to the Clearinghouse at the same time that I submit it to the federal agency, or do I have to receive Clearinghouse approval first?"